Vijaygowda15/Weather-Data-Pipeline/README.md

 - Pulls live weather data from the OpenWeatherMap API every hour
 - Cleans and enriches the raw data using PySpark
 - Loads the results into a structured PostgreSQL database
-- Makes the data available for real-time dashboards in Power BI
 - Runs on a schedule without any manual intervention, using Apache Airflow

 The entire system runs inside Docker containers, making it easy to set up on any machine.